xinyu-dev/NeMo-Skills/docs/tutorials/posts/llama-nemotron-super-v1.5-evals.md

 ---
 date: 2025-08-15
 readtime: 15
+hide:
+  - toc
 ---

 # Reproducing Llama-Nemotron-Super-49B-V1.5 Evals

 In this tutorial, we will reproduce the evals for the Llama-3.3-Nemotron-Super-49B-v1.5 model using NeMo-Skills.
 For an introduction to the NeMo-Skills framework, we recommend going over [our introductory tutorial](../../basics/index.md).